Aryalexa/42-b2bRoot/4-Vm_setup.md

 	- must contain at least 7 new characters not included in the old password (`difok=7`).
 This rule does not apply for the root password)
  	- The policy applies to root (`enforce_for_root`)
   	- three retries before error (`retry=3`)

+Use `sudo passwd <username>` to change your password and make it comply with the new policy.